Densaugeo/Hermes/README.md

 Writes on html canvas with an old-style terminal raster font

-To install, add Hermes.js from this repo to your webserver root or install with bower
+To install, add Hermes.js from this repo to your webserver root or install with npm or bower

 ~~~
 wget https://raw.githubusercontent.com/Densaugeo/Hermes/master/Hermes.js

+OR

+npm install --save git://github.com/Densaugeo/Hermes.git

 OR